top of page

 Biographical Sketch

-George H. Biallas P.E. is a registered Professional Engineer in Illinois and Virginia.
-George retired from Jefferson Lab in 2018 after 33 years.
-He graduated from the University of Illinois with a Bachelor of Science in Mechanical Engineering in 1966.
-He has 52 years of experience in design and development of accelerator technologies.
-George worked at Fermilab in Batavia Illinois from 1969 to 1985 and before that at the Fermi Institute for Nuclear Research at the University of Chicago starting in 1966.
-George's core competencies are magnets, both superconducting and conventional, helium cryostats, electron guns, superconducting radio frequency cryomodule design, free electron lasers.
-All of this work was done with a concentration on design and manufacturability.
-Superposed on the above experience is extensive project management experience needed to get these devices installed and operating.
-George has no collaborators and affiliations that would create a conflict of interest.
-George has 6 patents and 95 publications.
-He is one of the awardees of an IR100 Award in 2005.
+George H. Biallas, P.E. is a registered Professional Engineer in Illinois and Virginia.
+He retired from Jefferson Lab in 2018 after 33 years of service.
+He graduated from the University of Illinois with a Bachelor of Science in Mechanical Engineering in 1966 and has 59 years of experience in the design and development of accelerator technologies.
+George worked at Fermilab in Batavia, Illinois from 1969 to 1985, and prior to that at the Fermi Institute for Nuclear Research at the University of Chicago, starting in 1966.
+His core competencies include superconducting and conventional magnets, helium cryostats, electron guns, superconducting radio frequency (SRF) cryomodule design, and free electron lasers.
+More recently, he focused on improving SRF technology through DOE SBIR grants, working on minimizing particle generation during assembly, reducing microphonics in cavities, and developing a flowmeter/wattmeter to measure individual cavity heat dissipation, all with an emphasis on design and manufacturability.
+He also has extensive project management experience necessary for getting these devices installed and operational.
+George has no collaborators or affiliations that would create a conflict of interest.
+He holds six patents and has authored 95 publications.
+In 2005, he was one of the recipients of an R&D 100 Award.

 We want to hear from you!